bruce-hill/bp/bp.1.md

 `-h`, `--help`
 : Print the usage and exit.

-*pattern*
-: The main pattern for bp to match.
-By default, this pattern is a string pattern (see the **STRING PATTERNS** section below).

 *files...*
 : The input files to search.
 If no input files are provided and data was piped in, that data will be used instead.
 If neither are provided, `bp` will search